Aldermore Invoice Finance Review

 Limitations

-- No selective/spot factoring option
+- No selective or spot factoring option (whole-turnover only)

 - Less flexible on contract terms than independents